IIAXSISII/mongeez/README.md

 ### NOTE
 This repo is a fork of mongeez/mongeez repository.
-It supports the execution of Mongodb Database Command (db.runCommand( { <command> } )).
+It supports 3.x version of Mongodb Database Commands (db.runCommand( { <command> } )).
 The supported listed of commands are listed in https://docs.mongodb.com/manual/reference/command/

 ### What is mongeez?